 Experienced addiction counsellor based in Brighton and Hove

-I provide addiction counselling in Brighton and Hove and have experience of private practice as well as working as a therapist for organisations in the public, private and voluntary sectors.
+I am an addictions therapist working in Brighton and Hove.
+I have experience of private practice and have worked as a therapist for organisations in the public, private and voluntary sectors.

 If you are struggling with any kind of addiction including (but not limited to) drugs and alcohol, sex, love, shopping, internet/social media, gambling and food then I might be able to help.
 I also work with often associated areas like anxiety, social anxiety, depression, stress, loss, relationship difficulties, intimacy and codependency.

-Up to date theories posit that addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
-Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
-This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.
+Up to date theories suggest that addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
+Dysfunction in these circuits leads to characteristic biological, psychological and social manifestations.
+This is reflected in an individual obsessively and compulsively pursuing reward and/or relief by substance use and other behaviors.

-Addiction is characterized by inability to consistently abstain, impairment in behavioral control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.
-Like other chronic diseases, addiction often involves cycles of relapse and remission.
+Addiction is characterized by inability to consistently abstain, little or no behavioural control, craving, diminished recognition of significant problem behaviours and interpersonal relationships, and a dysfunctional emotional response.
+Like other chronic conditions, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.